marcelotduarte/cx_Freeze/doc/src/bdist_msi.rst

        during installation.
    * - .. option:: launch_on_finish
-     - boolean flag that includes a "Launch the installed app on finish?" checkbox to the final step of the installer. [default: False]
+     - boolean flag that includes a "Launch the installed app on finish?" checkbox to the final step of the installer [default: False]
    * - .. option:: license_file
-     - path to an rtf formmated file to be used as the license agreement.
+     - path to a rtf formmated file to be used as the license agreement;
-       Refer to `Windows Installer Scrollable Text
+       refer to `Windows Installer Scrollable Text
        <https://learn.microsoft.com/en-us/windows/win32/msi/scrollabletext-control#control-attributes>`_.
+   * - .. option:: output_name
+     - specifies the name of the file that is to be created [default: metadata name-version-platform.msi]
    * - .. option:: product_code
-     - define the product code for the package that is created.
+     - define the product code for the package that is created
+   * - .. option:: product_name
+     - define the product name for the package that is created [default: metadata name]
+   * - .. option:: product_version
+     - define the product version for the package that is created [default: metadata version if available]
    * - .. option:: summary_data
      - dictionary of data to include in MSI summary information stream (allowable keys are "author", "comments", and "keywords").
-   * - .. option:: target_name
-     - specifies the name of the file that is to be created; if the name ends with ".msi" then it is used verbatim, otherwise, information about the program version and platform will be added to the installer name.
    * - .. option:: upgrade_code
      - define the GUID of the upgrade code for the package that is created;
        this is used to force the removal of any packages created with the same